protocol/launchpad/docs/libp2p/libp2p-dht.md

 2. From `Peer 1`, a `FINDE_NODE(key1)` request is sent to the close nodes of `Peer 2` and `Peer 3` (i.e. `Peer 5`, `Peer 6`, `Peer 7`, `Peer 8`).
 The nodes with the lowest distance to the key are selected: `Peer 6` and `Peer 7`.
 3. From `Peer 1`, a `FINDE_NODE(key1)` request is sent to `Peer 9` and `Peer 10`.
-`Peer 10` holds the the key, so the value is returned.
+`Peer 10` holds the key, so the value is returned.

 Note that the previous example is just a very **high-level** explanation of the algorithm.
-If you want to get a deeper look, refer to the [specification](https://github.com/libp2p/specs/tree/master/kad-dht#value-retrieval).
-For example, because several peers might return different values for the same key, a validation strategy is needed.
+For a deeper look, refer to the [specification](https://github.com/libp2p/specs/tree/master/kad-dht#value-retrieval).
+For example, a validation strategy is needed because several peers might return different values for the same key.

-In storage systems (e.g. IPFS), a key of the DHT might represent the CID of a specific file.
-Therefore, searching for a specific key means finding what peers hold a specific file.
+In storage systems (e.g., IPFS), a DHT key might represent a specific file's CID.
+Therefore, searching for a particular key means finding what peers hold a specific file.

 ### Advertising Content

 Although you can use the `GET_VALUE` operation to retrieve a specific key, the DHT also provides the `GET_PROVIDERS` and `ADD_PROVIDER` operations to advertise content.
 While the `GET_VALUE` operation takes the bytes of a key as a parameter, `GET_PROVIDERS` takes a CID string.
 In other words, `GET_PROVIDERS` is specific to IPFS, while `GET_VALUE` is a generic operation from the Kademlia specification.

 `ADD_PROVIDER` creates a _provider record_ announcing to the network that a node is providing a specific CID.
-By default, the record expires after 24 hours. `GET_PROVIDERS` returns the peers storing the CID (i.e. the key).
+By default, the record expires after 24 hours. `GET_PROVIDERS` returns the peers storing the CID (i.e., the key).

 There is a [proposal](https://github.com/libp2p/go-libp2p-kad-dht/issues/584) to remove the specific `ADD_PROVIDER` and `GET_PROVIDERS` operations.

 ## Expand Your Knowledge

-The DHT is a complex topic, which involves understanding several concepts.
+The DHT is a complex topic that involves understanding several concepts.
 The following video provides more information.

 {% embed url="https://www.youtube.com/watch?v=KMmiAnMJU-c" %}